-As a family-owned business, we run our business in a way consistent with an agreed set of core values covering how we deliver value to shareholders and the wider community and how we interact with our stakeholders, including shareholders, employees, customers and suppliers.
-Accordingly, we have not applied a specific corporate governance code during 2020.
-The Board will monitor the development of private company corporate governance before deciding, in conjunction with the shareholders, whether it would be beneficial to formally adopt a specific corporate governance code such as the Wates Principles.
-Our corporate governance arrangements are as follows.
+As a family owned business, we run the Group in a way consistent with an agreed set of core values, that cover how we deliver value to shareholders and the wider community and how we interact with our stakeholders, including shareholders, employees, customers and suppliers.
+Accordingly, we have not applied a specific corporate governance code during 2023.
+The Board will continue to monitor the development of private company corporate governance before deciding, in conjunction with the shareholders, whether it would be beneficial to formally adopt a specific corporate governance code such as the Wates Principles.

-The Group’s mission statement was set by our founder’ Sir Arnold Clark and is “to provide exceptional value for money and the highest levels of customer service”.
+The Group’s mission statement was set by our founder, Sir Arnold Clark, and is "to provide exceptional value for money and the highest levels of customer service."

 The Board seeks to ensure that the necessary financial, legal and human resources are in place for the Group to be able to meet its objectives, to review management performance and to ensure that its obligations to its shareholders are understood and met.
-All Directors have a clear understanding of their roles and have access to legal advice on their responsibilities or relevant regulation.
-This ensures the Board receives regular briefings on new regulations impacting the Group, including General Data Protection Regulation and the impact of adopting new accounting standards.
-The Board receive timely information regarding the performance of the business throughout the working day.

 The Group seeks to provide competitive remuneration packages that will attract and retain executives of the calibre required to take forward the Group’s strategy.
-Remuneration comprises a base salary, bi annual discretionary bonus, dependent upon individual qualitative performance, and a competitive benefits package.
+Remuneration comprises a base salary, biannual discretionary bonus, dependent upon individual qualitative performance, and a competitive benefits package.
 The remuneration package of each Director is discussed and agreed by the Chief Executive and the Chairwoman, as the senior family representative on the Board.
 Discussions with the Chairwoman take into account business performance and the level of change to employee remuneration.

 Risk | Potential impacts | Mitigating actions |